Updated: 2 days ago

 When you first start playing, the mission is quite simple.
 You must capture Jin’s uncle who happens to be the leader of the Tsushima samurai.
 Eventually, things become more intense and historical as you must lead the resistance against the Mongol army and stop the invasion from spreading to mainland Japan.

-The events which undergo in Ghost of Tsushima represent and pull from real life history beginning back to 1274 feudal Japan.
+The events that occur in Ghost of Tsushima both represent and pull from real life history beginning back to 1274 feudal Japan.
 Mongols did invade Tsushima Island, quickly overwhelming the awaiting samurai on Komoda Beach.

 Of course, in the end it is a video game, and as with movies and TV series, it will not accurately depict historical events faultlessly, but it does a good job of sending players back in time to what life could have looked like for a samurai in the 13th century.